 General Operating Expenses - the District anticipates that the overall general operating expenses of the District will increase due to inflation in the local economy.
 Included in the general operating expenses are the budget amounts for the repair and maintenance of the sewer lines and manholes.
-The budget is currently \$600,000 a year for sewer pipe lining and manhole rehabilitation and replacement projects.
-Unspent budgeted amounts from 2022 and 2021 in the amount of \$600,000 will be rolled into the 2023 budget.
+The budget is currently \$800,000 for 2024 for sewer pipe lining and manhole rehabilitation and replacement projects.

 Other Non-Operating Revenue - consists primarily of investment earnings from the District's reserves and operating cash held in investment accounts and other small amounts that may be received.
-The investment income is expected to decrease as interest rates have decreased from the prior year and the investment balance has decreased due to spending on capital projects.
+The investment income is expected to remain the same as prior years.